ITU-BDSA2024-GROUP29/Chirp/docs/report.md

 ![Build and Deploy](./diagrams/drawio-assets/DomainModel-Page-2.png)
 The build and deploy workflow builds the project from chirp.razor/Chirp.Razor.csproj uploads it as an artifact.
 It is then loaded into the deploy phase, where the workflow also logs into the Azure server and then deploys the web application
 ![Build and Release](./diagrams/drawio-assets/DomainModel-Page-3.png)
 This workflow is used to create new releases of the project for both ubuntu, windows and macOS operating systems.
-It first gets dependensies from dotnet, then it builds, publishes and zips the project for each OS as an artifact.
+It first gets dependencies from dotnet, then it builds, publishes and zips the project for each OS as an artifact.
 When it creates the release it loads the artifacts and creates a Github release with the tag.

 ![Test](./diagrams/drawio-assets/DomainModel-Test_Workflow.png)
 The test workflow makes sure that every time someone pushes to main it will run all the tests from, the crTest fo.